frconor-ebook/meditations/_posts/2025-04-23-st-catherine-of-siena.md

 It\'s very good that we know how to explain what a Prelature is, to at least have a few sentences ready, to listen carefully every time it\'s explained.

-We should be able to talk at short notice about.
-St. Josemaría, or some other current issue that is important.
+We should be able to talk at short notice about St. Josemaría, or some other current issue that is important.

 We should have slogans ready.
 "What we need is smart sex, not safe sex."
 "No sex before you get married and after you get married, only sex with one person.
-That\'s smart."

-Clever people are smart.
+That\'s smart.
+Clever people are smart."

 To remind people there\'s no such thing as safe abortion.
 To answer the social discredit of chastity in all sorts of ways.
 To remind people that someone always dies in an abortion.

 We could try to have ambition in this area, an ambition to influence.
 "Don\'t let your life be barren," we\'re told in the first line of *The Way*.
 "Be useful.
 Make yourself felt.
 Shine forth with the torch of your faith and your love" (J. Escrivá, *The Way*, Point 1).

 We shouldn\'t worry if good values, family values, or the Church gets a bad press.
 Christ got a bad press.
 But we\'re here to influence.

 We\'re told in *The Forge*, "I insist: ask God to grant us, his children, the 'gift of tongues', the gift of making ourselves understood by all.

-You can find the reason why I want this 'gift of tongues' in the pages of the Gospel, which abound in parables, in examples which materialize the doctrine and illustrate spiritual truths, without debasing or degrading the word of God" (J. Escrivá, *The Forge*, Point 895).
+"You can find the reason why I want this 'gift of tongues' in the pages of the Gospel, which abound in parables, in examples which materialize the doctrine and illustrate spiritual truths, without debasing or degrading the word of God.

-Everyone, both the learned and the less learned, finds it easier to reflect on and understand God\'s message through these human images.
+"Everyone, both the learned and the less learned, finds it easier to reflect on and understand God\'s message through these human images" (J. Escrivá, *The Forge*, Point 895).

 In this world of communication, the 21st century, where everything related to communication is important, we have to try and work at being better communicators.